-Adelaida Sacristán, Director of Studies, on circular economy, transformation and innovation at Cotec indicates in an interview that “the transition towards this new model implies a systemic change that affects the entire economy and includes all products and services, with decisive links with sustainability, competitiveness, innovation, and employment (…) the adaptation of companies to the circular model is taking place gradually (…).
+Adelaida Sacristán, Director of Studies, on the circular economy, transformation, and innovation at Cotec indicate in an interview that “the transition towards this new model implies a systemic change that affects the entire economy and includes all products and services, with decisive links with sustainability, competitiveness, innovation, and employment (…) the adaptation of companies to the circular model is taking place gradually (…).
 The Circular Economy requires multidisciplinary solutions: social, economic, political, and technical. (…) The transition to a new circular model implies a systemic change that affects the entire economy."

 Borkowsky, A. (2020).
 The circular economy – our economic system is facing a paradigm shift.
 Available at: <https://www.linkedin.com/pulse/circular-economy-our-economic-system-facing-paradigm-shift-borkowsky-1f/> [Accessed 10/12/2020].

 Entrevista a Adelaida Sacristán García, Directora de Estudios de Cotec.
 (2020).
 Fundación COTEC.
 Available at: <https://www.retema.es/noticia/la-transicion-hacia-un-nuevo-modelo-circular-implica-un-cambio-sistemico-que-afecta-a-liWAs> [Accessed 10/12/2020].